 I am a Licensed Marriage and Family Therapist in the state of California (#44053), on the cutting edge of professionals who offer psychotherapy services in the San Diego area.
 I am expert in treating relationship counseling issues of all kinds and also counsel individuals who are looking to improve their own functioning in relationships.
 I have rich clinical and life experience and have counseled couples, adult individuals, adolescents, and families since 2001.
 I began my practicum training counseling individuals and couples as a clinical intern at YMCA Youth and Family Services in San Diego.I am extensively training in a model of psychotherapy known as Bowen Family Systems Therapy.
 I continue to study Bowen theory through attending conferences, consultation groups, and in my readings.
 My clinical practice is also informed by existential and psychodymic principles.
 Shortly after receiving my doctorate in marriage and family therapy at AIU, I taught graduate and undergraduate classes in marriage and family therapy at Alliant International University in San Diego.
 Alliant International University is a COAMFTE accredited school, the highest accreditation a school can receive in training MFT graduate students.
+I studied under many fine professors, including Jay Haley, a founder of family therapy.
 I have taught classes such as spiritual and developmental aspects of aging, parent child therapy, MFT techniques, and MFT theories.
 Recently, I guest lectured to graduate students on Bowen Family Systems Theory at San Diego State University.
 Today I am busy in my private practice in San Diego, CA, where I offer affordable counseling for individuals and couples.
 It is truly an honor and a privilege to practice relationship counseling, marriage counseling, and individual counseling.
 Relationship counseling requires courage.
 It can help you achieve fulfillment and mastery.
 Trust the process!

 It is my presence, my own Exodus, my story that reflects resilience, insight, and a playfulness about what it means to be human.
 My appreciation for the struggle within my own challenges and extensive life experience level the playing field with my clients.
 My model of therapy is very respectful of the human condition, never pathologizes or sits in judgment, and reflects an abiding passion for supporting clients' innate ability to come back from adversity and rise up singing.